FredrikPedersen/Learning_Kotlin/README.md

  - val is for immutable values.
  - public access modifier is default behaviour in Kotlin when nothing else is specified.
  - Unit is Kotlin for Void
- - Most statements (like if, when and try) functions as expressions, thus has implicit return values.

 ### Null Handling